8606 West St. Bernard Highway, Chalmette, LA (denoted by historic marker – go out the opening from cemetery to the battlefield)

 From 1867-1876, about 3,000 more people were buried here.
 The grand majority were people who died at the Freedmen’s Hospital.
 Sadly, many people had conditions from being enslaved and were already in poor health.
 Freedmen’s Hospital had trouble staffing doctors and was often unsanitary.

 In 1872, the Freedmen’s Bureau was abruptly shut down.
 No group picked up maintenance of the grounds and the National Cemetery in 1873 built a brick wall to separate the cemeteries.

-With no group being watchful, this area most likely disappeared rather quickly.
+With no group affiliated as a keeper of the grounds, the markers and crosses disappeared rather quickly.
 Cattle roamed the grounds freely and at the time, the levee wall was about knee high so the area flooded often building sediment and dirt over top.
 It is estimated that the bodies are about 15 feet under at this point, which makes studies with ground penetrating radar inconclusive.

 The names of the people buried (minus the 800-some re-interments and some unknown) are all recorded at the National Archives.